Updated: Jan 19

-You must understand if the validation performed on the client-side or the server-side, its manner when testing web validation screens.
+You must understand whether the validation is performed on the client-side or the server-side when testing web validation screens.

-In any case of a failed validation, the user should receive an appropriate notification
+In any case of a failed validation, the user should receive appropriate notification.

-Different “Injection” tests are really important for the validation screen, you need to check that your validation screen is protected.
+Different “Injection” tests are crucial for the validation screen; you need to check that your validation screen is protected.

-In any case that the user presses the “Cancel” button, the form should be closed and the validation should not take place.
+If the user presses the “Cancel” button, the form should be closed, and the validation should not occur.

-In a password field, it’s a good idea to use a “Password Strength” checker, to notify the user that is current password is not secure enough (Mostly used on WEB authentications when creating the first registration).
+In a password field, it's a good idea to use a “Password Strength” checker to notify the user that his current password is not secure enough (Mostly used on WEB authentications when creating the first registration).

-Do we make the validation against any kind of Database?
+Do we make the validation against any Database?
 If so, you must check if the DB columns allow “Null” values.

 APP Radio Buttons

-Validate that there is a “Tab” sequence that allows the user to navigate between all the available radio buttons.
+Validate a “Tab” sequence that allows the user to navigate between all the available radio buttons.